1

 The Plasma Universe has a serious down side;

-sufficiently concrete predictions that would allow one to test and to
+it does not make sufficiently concrete predictions that would allow one to test and to

 judge the validity of the theory.
 A point of interest is that it